Am I Eligible for Gratuity After Resigning from a 5-Day Workweek Job?

 Madhu.T.K

-In a very recent judgement, the Kerala High Court has ruled that in order to be eligible for gratuity, 4 years and 240 days in the fifth year is sufficient.
-The judgement in Sreeja Vs Regional Joint Labour Commissioner (2015 LLR 826) has considered the precedence in Madras High Court ruling in Mettur Beardsell Ltd Vs Regional labour Commissioner (1998 LLR 1072) in which the court had held that continuous service means 240 days in a period of 12 months and for entitlement of gratuity five years minimum service is not required and an employee who has rendered 240 days in the fifth year is deemed to have completed the fifth year and qualifies for gratuity.
-Since this was a High Court judgement many states (including Kerala) had not considered it as binding to their respective states.
+In a very recent judgment, the Kerala High Court has ruled that to be eligible for gratuity, 4 years and 240 days in the fifth year are sufficient.
+The judgment in Sreeja Vs Regional Joint Labour Commissioner (2015 LLR 826) considered the precedence set by the Madras High Court ruling in Mettur Beardsell Ltd Vs Regional Labour Commissioner (1998 LLR 1072).
+In this case, the court held that continuous service means 240 days in a period of 12 months and that for entitlement to gratuity, five years of minimum service is not required.
+An employee who has rendered 240 days in the fifth year is deemed to have completed the fifth year and qualifies for gratuity.
+Since this was a High Court judgment, many states (including Kerala) had not considered it as binding to their respective states.

-In the case of establishments working for less than six days in a week, obviously, the qualifying days for continuous service is 190 days.
-This is inclusive of all paid days, like holidays, weekly off days, paid leave days and lay off days, if any.
+In the case of establishments working for less than six days a week, the qualifying days for continuous service are obviously 190 days.
+This includes all paid days, such as holidays, weekly off days, paid leave days, and layoff days, if any.

 Madhu.T.K